The Best Thru-Hiking Tents of 2023

 Number of stakes required: 2-8

-Best For: Pairs of hikers who want more space / durability / a true freestanding tent
+Best For: Pairs of hikers who want more space/durability/a true freestanding tent.

 Why We Love This Tent

-The MSR Hubba Hubba 2 got a major facelift this year.
+The MSR Hubba Hubba 2 got a major facelift recently.
 The new model is a whole ten ounces lighter than its predecessor, and it accomplished this without sacrificing any of the interior space.
 Thanks to the way the shoulder space and poles are set up, it can be more comfortable for taller hikers or pairs of hikers who want to split the weight for the luxury of some extra space.
 The true (non-tapered) rectangular floor and 40 inches of headroom make this tent truly spacious.

 The fly and tent body materials are heftier than other models of a similar size, but the tradeoff is increased durability and less chance of the fly getting caught in the zipper.
 The poles are thicker than lighter-weight tents, so you can be a little rougher with this tent.
 The fly pitch is taut, but what really sells us is the design for maximizing head, shoulder, and foot space as well as the burlier materials for durability.